-Percentage of final qualification: 10% following path A Speaking Paper Modality Assessment Technique Oral tests (Non-retrievable) Description Evaluating the student's ability to communicate coherently in General English (level B2) and English- Specific tasks for Education and Social Work.
+Assessment criteria Percentage of final qualification: 50% following path A Speaking Paper Modality Assessment Technique Oral tests (Non-retrievable) Description Evaluating the student's ability to communicate coherently in General English (level B2) and English- Specific tasks for Education and Social Work.
 This paper will take place on a different date to be announced at the beginning of the semester on Campus Extens.
+Students will practise every two weeks one Speaking Paper via Campus Extens / Scopia with a teacher.
+Mock sessions will be recorded when possible.
 Assessment criteria The student will be assessed by means of a personal interview or specific-related tasks on the field of Education and Social Work.
 Assessment criteria: Please, see the section "Methodology" for further details.
 Percentage of final qualification: 20% following path A Writing Paper Modality Assessment Technique Extended-response, discursive examinations (Retrievable) Description Evaluating the student's ability to write coherently in General English (level B2) and English-Specific tasks for Education and Social Work.
-This paper will take place on a different date to be announced at the beginning of the semester on Campus Extens.
+This paper could take place on a different date to be announced at the beginning of the semester on Campus Extens, depending on the number of registered students in the module.